accessibilitysupported/a11ysupport.io/FAQ.md

 ## Who runs this?

-The community both runs and ownes this project.
-The original idea and prototype was developed by Michael Fairchild with encouragement from the web development community at the University of Nebraska - Lincoln.
-The data and software is opened sourced under the GPL 3.0 license.
+The community both runs and owns this project.
+The original idea and prototype were developed by Michael Fairchild with encouragement from the web development community at the University of Nebraska - Lincoln.
+The data and software are opened sourced under the GPL 3.0 license.

 ## What are the levels of support?